kostastepetes/kostastepetes/README.md

 <h1 align="center">Hi there 👋, my name is Kostas Tepetes <img height="40" src="https://emoji.gg/assets/emoji/2576-tick.gif"></h1>
 <h3 align="left">Passionate about being creative on the internet and building projects in the Web as a Frontend Developer, with an eye for UI/UX Design.
-Skilled in HTML5, CSS3 (SCSS/SASS, Bootstrap, Tailwind CSS, MaterialUI), JavaScript, Vue.js and React.js.
+Skilled in HTML5, CSS3 (SCSS/SASS, Bootstrap, Tailwind CSS, Bulma, MaterialUI), JavaScript, Vue.js and React.js.
 Interested into Web Design and Visual Design.</h3>

 - :mortar_board: BSc/MSc **Computer Science & Engineering @ University of Patras**